View George Lavelle's Obituary on NewsItem.com and share memories

 Following graduation from Mount Carmel Catholic High School in 1954, he served in the U.S. Air Force until his honorable discharge in 1962.

-For more than 40 years, George worked for the General Motors Corp., retiring as a general foreman.
+For over 40 years, George worked for the General Motors Corp., retiring as a general foreman.

+George embraced life to the fullest and loved nothing more than taking care of his family.

 He is survived by his wife of 51 years, Marlene (Purcell); a daughter, Catherine (Jon) Kessmeier, of Alexandria, Virginia; a son, George (Karen) Lavelle, of Bedminster; four grandchildren, Shannon, Erik, Kaitlin and Patrick; two brothers, Edward and Joseph Lavelle; and a sister, Patricia Nestico.